 Ans.
 Software testing is the process of evaluating a system to check if it satisfies its business requirements.
 It measures the overall quality of the system in terms of attributes like correctness, completeness, usability, performance etc. Basically, it is used for ensuring the quality of software to the stakeholders of the application.

 Ans.
 We need software testing for following reasons-

 Ques.3.
 When should we stop testing?

 Ans.
-Testing can be stopped when one or more of the following conditions are met-
+Testing (both manual and automated) can be stopped when one or more of the following conditions are met-

 Ques.4.
 What is Quality Assurance?

 Ans.
 Quality assurance is a process driven approach which checks if the process of developing the product is correct and conforming to all the standards.
 It is considered as a preventive measure as it identifies the weakness in the process to build a software.
-It involves activites like document review, test cases review, walkthroughs, inspection etc.
+It involves activities like document review, test cases review, walk-throughs, inspection etc.

 Ques.5.
 What is Quality Control?